telanet/Portfolio-microverse/README.md

 - HTML
 - CSS

-To get a local copy up and running follow these simple example steps.
+## To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+-Git
 -VS Code
 -Linters